 Still, it is beyond doubt that despite its unpalatable look and taste, the Spartan soup was also recognized for imparting great energy to its warriors, making them the greatest of all, which was essentially the reason for being for that city-state.

 Culinary changes and the decline of Sparta

 A process of evolution and transition in the cultures of ancient and Hellenic-era Greece, including Sparta, took place around the second century B.C.

 The expansionistic arrival, first of the Macedonian empire, and of the Roman Empire later, irrevocably changed many Greek characteristics; moreover, it increased the wealth of some social classes, increasing the luxury of banquets.

-Even the great warrior state of Sparta was influenced by these societal changes over time — and that even extended to the cuisine of the city of Leonidas, changing its gastronomic DNA.
+Even the great warrior state of Sparta was influenced by these societal changes over time.
+That even extended to the cuisine of the city of Leonidas, changing its gastronomic DNA.